meditationstuff/protocol_1/index.md

 	* sense in which there is no "\[right] over there"
 	* sense in which there is no "way over there and \[e.g. future] then"
 * when in doubt take long, slow, reverie walks in safe, quiet-enough places and find a floor or a mat or a bed and roll around and do lots of stretching and extending and lengthening and curling into a ball and yoga-y things
+* Stuff re-seats in “spontaneity,” —sometimes cutover is a bit confusing/rough—that is no longer needed deliberation/planning/prep, a sort of nothingness beforehand that can relax into and then right thing comes out / happens at right time e.g. with speech [in misc pith]
+* "global indirectness" \[wayfinding]
+* something that transcends and includes, and critiques and deconstructs the body map
+* no forward motion, no advancement, no achievement no completion no passage of time
+* At late stages of efficient but somewhat out-of-order meditation, progress can actual bottleneck on pandiculation-type things, all over the body.
+As in have to wait for pandiculation to repeatedly manifest over hours or days before meditation proceeds (of defining meditation narrowly) /// when in doubt take a long walk! /// relax with arms over your head; try a position you haven't been in for a while
+* very scratch note: Not xyz, (somewhat playfully) riding along in Robot spontaneous, no deliberate, willful, intentional actions —- can put in determinism section?
+Or even etc.; something to do when not much else is available or not sure what to do that sort of is trajecotoru aligning cf. determinism
+* cf. “dystonia” and fatigue
+* To prevent out-of-order tension stuff, sort of want eventually whole system sort of “inert” except for whatever’s needed to exhaustively find everything that’s been “left behind,” whether “narrow and deep” or “scattered and diffuse” or anything.

 end "misc pith"